-Cryptocurrency Transactions
+Cryptocurrency transactions

 U.S. taxpayers are required to report income from cryptocurrency sales, exchanges, payments, conversions, and other taxable transactions to the IRS and state tax authorities (where applicable).
 However, IRS guidance on cryptocurrency transactions is limited and the tax consequences of some transactions are not entirely clear.
-In addition, cryptocurrencies are not currently subject to a robust information reporting regime and taxpayers (in most cases) will not receive a Form 1099 as they would for other types of investment assets.
+In addition, cryptocurrencies are not currently subject to Form 1099-DA reporting (Form 1099-DA reporting will begin in 2025) and taxpayers may not receive tax information from their broker as they would for other types of investment assets.
 Thus, as compared to other asset classes, digital asset tax compliance may be more complex and time consuming.